Can a 5 kW solar system run a 1.5-ton AC in Bangalore (2025)? - Simple, practical answer (with numbers)

 Solar can feel new.
 Good thing answers aren't hard to find.

-Can I run two 1.5-ton ACs on a 5 kW system during the day?
+Can I run two 1.5-ton ACs on a 5 kW system?

 Still have questions?